skoopsy/skoopsy.github.io/_posts/2025-06-30-STM32-5-better-delay.markdown

 ---
 layout: post
-title:  "STM32 #5: Non-Blocking delay blinky with Bluepill, Libopencm3, and WFI"
+title:  "STM32 #5: Non-Blocking delay blinky with Bluepill and Libopencm3 using SysTick"
 date:   2025-06-30 20:00:00 +0000
 categories: STM32
 ---
-Board: WeActStudio BluePill Plus STM32 F103CBT8 (Arm Coretex M3)
+Board: WeActStudio BluePill Plus STM32 F103CBT8 (Arm Cortex M3)

-The [last post](https://skoopsy.dev/stm32,/libopencm3,/bluepill/2025/06/29/STM32-4-bluepill-delay.html) employed Systick to create a timer, and then used that timer to create a delay in the code.
+The [last post](https://skoopsy.dev/stm32/2025/06/29/STM32-4-bluepill-delay.html) employed Systick to create a timer, and then used that timer to create a delay in the code.
 The delay function developed, msleep(), caused the main loop to hang around in a while loop, until the delay was over.
 This is considered a blocking function - it stops main from doing anything else while it waits for the delay.
-There is a lot of processing pwoer on the F103CBT8 and you might want to do some UART communication, sensor reading, or other stuff, so lets make it better.
+There is a lot of processing power on the F103CBT8 and you might want to do some UART communication, sensor reading, or other stuff, so lets make it better.

 These lines of code are mostly unchanged from the previous post, minus the removal of the ```msleep()``` function and some reshuffling: